The Search is On

 We traveled down countless dirt roads and looked at innumerable potential properties.
 We looked at beachside properties and inland farms.
 We checked out large vineyards and small, empty plots of land.
 We visited expensive (overpriced) plots and cheap, undervalued lots.
 We spoke to a number of different realtors and Tony inquired into many listings.
 We knew what we wanted—a place big enough for a vineyard with a hillside view and water rights.
 Any buildings or vines in place would be a bonus.
 Our budget was malleable.
 We knew the place existed and so we never gave up looking.
 We relished our journeys to Chile to hunt for properties; we didn’t find them defeating in any way.
 This attitude kept us going.

-Francisco Poblete runs Colchagua Wine Tours with his wife, Connie.
-He was escorting the group and made the comment.
-Once we told him we were, in fact, looking for a property the prospects became real.
-Francisco returned to our hotel at breakfast the next morning with a potential property.
-Here was this virtual stranger who had gone way out of his way to make contacts for us who was now driving us to see it.
-And while Manolo’s hillside property and vineyard became our first offer on a place, it was not where we settled.
+In 2019 we found a property with a hill, a view of the Andes, and a planted vineyard—seemed amazing.
+Yet while Manolo’s hillside property and vineyard became our first offer on a place, it was not where we settled.
 After a few more visits and meetings to hash things out, the price increased and the value decreased.
 But our efforts to find a vineyard property in Chile never faltered.

 Tony, Tripp, Adriana, and even my dad looked seriously at another hillside property.
 It had many merits, but was also a hefty price for the value.

 We did not forfeit our dream though.
-While Tony didn’t look online at properties as often, and we didn’t zoom with Francisco and Connie as frequently, we still hoped to someday own a place in Chile.
+While Tony didn’t look online at properties as often, we still hoped to someday own a place in Chile.
 And in June of 2022, we found the place.
 It has everything we had spent multiple years in search of—a hill with a stunning view, an established vineyard, water, proximity to town and other vineyards, even some existing buildings.
 It seemed too good to be true, yet now it is ours.

 Previous